 e.
 Data Use.
 PayPal shall have the right (i) to use the Data it receives from you as necessary to perform the PayPal services; (ii) to collect and process the Data subject to applicable law to use internally for record keeping, internal reporting, analytics, fraud detection and support purposes; (iii) to compile and disclose Data in the aggregate where your individual or user Data is not identifiable, including calculating Merchant averages by region or industry; and (iv) to provide the Data as required by the Card Companies, the Acquiring Banks, law or court order, or to defend PayPal’s rights in a legal dispute.

 f.
 Complete Agreement.
-This CCF/VT Agreement, along with the PayPal User Agreement and any applicable policies and agreements on the Legal Agreements page on the PayPal website, sets forth the entire understanding between you and PayPal with respect to the your use of the Products and the PayPal services accessed through the Products.
-If any provision of this CCF/VT Agreement is held to be invalid or unenforceable, such provision shall be struck and the remaining provisions shall be enforced.
+This ACP/VT Agreement, along with the PayPal User Agreement and any applicable policies and agreements on the Legal Agreements page on the PayPal website, sets forth the entire understanding between you and PayPal with respect to the your use of the Products and the PayPal services accessed through the Products.
+If any provision of this ACP/VT Agreement is held to be invalid or unenforceable, such provision shall be struck and the remaining provisions shall be enforced.
 In addition, your acceptance of Card transactions via a Product is also subject to a Commercial Entity Agreement you have with each of the Acquiring Banks.

 “American Express” means American Express Travel Related Services Company, Inc. and its affiliates.